mserouar/SegVeg/README.md

 ## 📝 Citing

-If you find this work useful in your research (Python module or Dataset), please cite:
+If you find this work useful in your research (Python module, model or Dataset), please cite:

 #### Paper <a name="Paper"></a>